vkuprin/form-schema-builder/README.md

    yarn test:coverage
    ```

-## Tech Stack

-The Form Schema Builder app is built using the following technologies:

-- **React**: A JavaScript library for building user interfaces
-- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript
-- **Vite**: A fast build tool and development server
-- **Chakra UI**: A simple, modular, and accessible component library for React
-- **Zustand**: A small, fast, and scalable state management solution
-- **Zod**: A TypeScript-first schema declaration and validation library

 ## Architecture

 The Form Schema Builder app is designed with a modular architecture, consisting of the following key components: